Electrical and Electronic Engineering MEng/BEng (Hons)

 Careers and opportunities

-The technical content of this course is regularly reviewed to reflect what is currently important and in-demand in the electrical and electronic engineering industry.
+The technical content of this course is regularly reviewed to reflect what is currently important and in demand for the electrical and electronic engineering industry.
 We also aim to ensure that the capabilities and skills that the sector regularly asks for are well addressed.

-On successful completion, you will have a comprehension of:
+Upon successful completion, you should have a comprehension of:

-• Scientific principles and methodologies relevant to electrical & electronic engineering.
+• scientific principles and methodologies relevant to electrical and electronic engineering

-On successful completion, you will have expertise in:
+Upon successful completion, you should have expertise in:

-• Selecting and apply appropriate components, materials, and manufacturing processes.
+• selecting and applying appropriate components, materials and manufacturing processes

-• Use of specialised software tools and information technology equipment.
+• the use of specialised software tools and information technology equipment

 Where our graduates work